 - See all PS4 deals

 Not to be outdone, Microsoft has come back strong, and in recent months has narrowed the sales gap with Sony.
-As well as bringing a number of excellent exclusives of its own (check out our guide to the best Xbox One games for more details), the company has also launched its own slimline console, the Xbox One S.
+As well as bringing a number of excellent exclusives of its own (check out our guide to the best Xbox One games for more details), the company also has its own slimline console, the Xbox One S.

 Whereas Sony has played it safe with the PS4 Slim, Microsoft has been much more adventurous, and has equipped the One S with an Ultra HD Blu-ray drive, and the ability to upscale games to 4K.
-There's also Project Scorpio on the horizon, which promises native (rather than upscaled) 4K gaming.
+There's also Project Scorpio on the horizon, which will offer native (rather than upscaled) 4K gaming.

 - See all Xbox One deals